warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 	}
 	```

-	> Just like Power BI Embedded code, Tweetinvi code is platform-specific.
-The code you just added allows platform-specific code to be called from PCL code.
+	> Just like Power BI Embedded code, **TweetinviAPI** code is platform-specific.
+The code you just added allows platform-specific code to be called from shared code.

 1. Right-click the **TwitterBI.Android** project and use the **Add** -> **Class** command to add a class file named **StreamService.cs**.
 Then replace the contents of the file with the following code: